rapid7/insightconnect-plugins/box/help.md

 # Description

 [Box](https://www.box.com/) is a popular cloud storage solutions for consumers and businesses of any size.
+Using InsightConnect you can manage users and files.

 This plugin utilizes the [Box SDK](https://box-python-sdk.readthedocs.io/en/latest/) Python library.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* add and delete users
+* download and upload files

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Create a RSA token and submit it to box
+* Create a JWT key in box

 # Documentation